-- the school day usually starts at 8.25am and we expect students to be in registration at that time - afternoon registration is at the start of Period 4 - morning registers are marked at 8.25am and students will receive a late mark if they are not in registration by that time - Lateness to school will result in a formal written warning (planner comment) and BALE later on the same day - if a student is late into registration or school they must report to reception.
-Failure to do so will result in a further sanction - Registers will be closed at 9.30am.
+- the school day usually starts at 8.25am and we expect students to be in registration at that time; - afternoon registration is at 12.30; - morning registers are marked at 8.25am and students will receive a late mark if they are not in registration by that time; - lateness to school will result in a formal written warning (C3).
+Two late C3's in a week will lead to detention; - if a student is late into registration or school they must report to reception.
+Failure to do so will result in a further sanction; - registers will be closed at 8.50am.
 In accordance with regulations, if students arrive after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
-This may mean that parents of compulsory school age students could face the possibility of a referral to the Attendance and Welfare Officer and face legal sanctions if the problem persists - if a student has a persistent late record parents will be asked to meet with the Pastoral Team and/or Attendance and Welfare Officer to resolve the problem.
-Parents can approach us at any time if they are having problems getting their child to school on time if a Great Park Academy student is absent parents must contact school by 9.00am on each day of absence by telephone on (0191) 2559170 option 1, which has a 24 hour answering service parents can call into school and report an absence to reception; however, it is preferable to make telephone contact
+This may mean that parents/carers of compulsory school age students could face the possibility of a referral to the Attendance and Welfare Officer and face legal sanctions if the problem persists; and if a student has a persistent late record parents/carers will be asked to meet with the Pastoral Team and/or Attendance and Welfare Officer to resolve the problem.
+Parents/carers can approach us at any time if they are having problems getting their child to school on time.